 Method Rhubarb Spray is the nicest smelling anti bac I’ve ever come across.
 It definitely makes cleaning a lot more fun haha!
 That and Zoflora, which I put in a sink full of hot water to kill any nasties!
 Gee from Gee Gardner.

-I love a good deep clean.
+I love a good deep clean, in particular cleaning kitchen countertops.
 Tooth brush and bleach on the grout etc!!
 The rest of the year I’m a wet wipe everything girl! lol Deborah from Country Heart and Home.

 As soon as the New Year rolls round, I start my very early Spring Clean.
 I like to make sure we start the new year with less, especially less of things we don’t need, so I take advantage of charity shop bags that come through the door, donate books I won’t read again to the local community centre and make sure everywhere gets a thorough clean.
 It makes the New Year hard work, but well worth it!
 Tattoed Tealady

 For my big spring clean I hire a carpet cleaning eco company and it’s amazing how much of a difference it makes.
 I also make sure I take down all the curtains and nets for a wash and hire a local window cleaner to do all the windows.
 Christy from Welsh Mum.

 A de-clutter!
 After Xmas our house seems to resemble Toys R Us, so a good toy clear out is had!
 If the boys haven’t asked or used the item in the last year, off to the charity shop it goes.
 Of course, once I’ve cleared out, the oldest always asks for one of the rejected items!!
 I have been known to buy back a chucked out item from the charity shop!!
 Suzie from Mother Gets Lippy.